pramodsinghlodhi/NowFiber24/src/README.md

     npm install
     ```

-3.  **Set up environment variables:**
+3.  **Set up environment variables (CRITICAL):**
-    Create a new file named `.env` in the root of your project.
+    Create a new file named `.env` in the root of your project and add your API keys.
 This file is for secret keys and should not be committed to version control.
-Add your Gemini API key for the AI features to work.
+Next.js will automatically load this file.
     ```env
     # .env

+    # Genkit API Key (Client-side)
+    # Get your key from Google AI Studio.
     GEMINI_API_KEY=your_google_ai_studio_api_key

+    # Path to your Firebase service account key for the Admin SDK.
+    # This is used for all server-side operations.
+    # The Admin SDK and Genkit will automatically find and use this variable.
+    # MAKE SURE THIS FILE EXISTS.
+    GOOGLE_APPLICATION_CREDENTIALS=./serviceAccountKey.json
     ```

 4.  **Run the development server:**